Flops and Hilbert schemes of space curve singularities: -stable pairs

 \subsection{Definition of $f$-stable pairs}

-Let us recall the notion of Pandharipande-Thomas stable pairs. \begin{definition} A \textit{Pandharipande-Thomas stable pair} on $Y$ is a pair $(\calF, s)$, where $\calF$ is a pure one-dimensional sheaf on $Y$ and $s\colon\scrO_Y \to \calF$ is a section so that $\mathsf{Coker}(s)$ is zero-dimensional. \end{definition}
+Let us recall the notion of Pandharipande-Thomas stable pairs. \begin{defin} A \textit{Pandharipande-Thomas stable pair} on $Y$ is a pair $(\calF, s)$, where $\calF$ is a pure one-dimensional sheaf on $Y$ and $s\colon\scrO_Y \to \calF$ is a section so that $\mathsf{Coker}(s)$ is zero-dimensional. $\oslash$ \end{defin}

 Now, mimicking \cite[Definition~14]{BS-Curve-counting-crepant}, we introduce the following. \begin{definition} An \textit{$f$-stable pair} on $Y$ is a pair $(\calF, s)$, where $\calF$ is an object of $\scrF_f\cap \catCoh_{\leqslant 1}(Y)$ and $s\colon\scrO_Y \to \calF$ is a section so that $\mathsf{Coker}(s)$ belongs to $\scrT_f$. \end{definition}